Stay up to date

 Other situations occur through drive-by-downloads when malware in an advert executes itself automatically without the user performing any action.
-Cybercriminals can go as far as compromising ad networks that provide ads to various websites converting popular websites to vectors of malicious ads.
 Using malvertising has proven lucrative for cybercriminals as they can spread other malware (like ransomware or banking Trojans) to unsuspecting users.

-Rootkits are a type of malware that allows the remote control to attackers over a victim’s computer.
+Rootkits are a type of malware that enable unauthorised access to your computer system without being detected.
 The most distinguishing feature of a rootkit is its ability to run at the Operating System level.
 This means giving up complete control of the system, i.e. administrative privileges to rootkit handlers (attackers).

 Rootkits can spread through different ways, such as malicious downloads, compromised shared devices, malicious attachments and phishing.
 Rootkits can also be fed into applications, kernels, boot record, virtual machines or firmware.
 They can serve as a hideout for other malware (like the Keyloggers).
 An example of Rootkit is Zacinio which infects systems when users download a fake VPN app without knowing.

-Bots are essentially a combination of Trojans/worms that perform automated tasks on commands.
+Bots/botnets are essentially a combination of Trojans, viruses and worms that perform automated tasks on commands.
 They can be used for good, such as indexing search engines.
 Still, when used to propagate malicious intent, they evolve into self-propagating malware with the ability to connect back to a central server.
 A botnet is a network of bots used to activate wide floods of attacks such as DDoS attacks remotely controlled.
-An example of a Botnet is the popular Mirai that exploited insecure IoT devices and other systems into joining an attacker controlled botnet network that can be used for further large scale network attacks.
+An example of a Botnet is the popular Mirai that exploited insecure IoT devices and other systems into joining an attacker-controlled botnet network that can be used for further large scale network attacks.

 Malware affecting mobile devices are as diverse as those targeting computers, and they include mobile ransomware, spyware, trojans and madware.
 Madware is aggressive advertising, targeting smartphones and tablets.